its-melina/CovidData-PortfolioProject/README.md

 * CovidVaccinations.csv
   - This file contains international data on covid cases and vaccinations
   - Granularity: each row represents a location and a specific date

+* Location-Vs-HDI.csv
+  - aggregate data on a country's Human Development Index and Covid Death Rate

+* Counry-Statistics-CovidData.csv
+  - aggregate data on various statistics for a country such as % of eldery individuals and cardivascular death rate

+* Table1, Table2, Table3, Table4
+  - tables used for Tableau dashboard

 PYTHON